alexUXUI/react-testing-2020/README.md

 }
 ```

-Let's dive in with some tests!
+Now that we have everything we need, let's dive in with some tests!

+#### Writing our first test

-The syntax for a test in Testing library is a funciton named `test` which takes to arguements: the name of the test, a call back function where
+The syntax for a test in Testing library is a function named `test` which takes to arguments: the name of the test, a call back function where
-the test is defiend.
+the test is defined.

 ```jsx
 test('Should have the necessary elements', () => {})
 ```

 Let's go ahead and fill this test out.
-To do this, we need to use Testing Library React to find the elements we will need to have a working ToDo list.
+To do this, we need to use TLR to find the elements we will need to have a working ToDo list.

-What are the elements we will need for a basic todo list?
+But first: What are the elements we will need for a basic todo list?

-1. A list
+1. A list element
 2. An input form to name new list items
 3. A submit button to add the new items to the list

-Let's go ahead and write a test that renders our list component, and then inspect the HTML within the `container` div that gets returned from the render Method.
+Let's go ahead and write a test that renders our list component, and then inspects the HTML within the `container` div that gets returned from the render Method.

 ```tsx
 test('Should have the necessary elements', () => {
   const { container } = render(<TodoList />)
 })
 ```

+#### Container Object

 As you can see, the render method returns an object which has a container object on it.
 This container object is regular HTML.
 As such, you can interact with it just like you would interact with the DOM and any DOM element.
 For example, we
 can get attributes like constainer.style or properties like